nlieurance/User-Manual/Capabilities/coding.md

 # Coding
 I'm not a software engineer or a developer.
 But coding skills have helped me build some useful things in previous roles.
 For example, I used my PHP skills when building and launching an online knowledge base with WordPress at In-Situ.
-The following examples should help you understand my coding skills.
+Below are some more details about my coding experience.

 ## HTML/CSS
 I was in college when I first learned to use HTML and CSS.
 How long ago was that?
 None of your business!
 But Flash was super popular.
 Every website you went to had an intro page where you could choose to visit the Flash site or the static site.
-And I took my college’s first web design class, where we may have used Dreamweaver at some point.
+And I took my college’s first web design class, where we may have used Dreamweaver.

 ## Markdown
 I used Markdown to create all the content for this site.
 Then I pushed it to GitHub and synced the repository with GitBook.
 Does any of that make sense?